Defined contribution health plans

 What is a defined contribution health plan?

-Typically, employees are allowed to use their defined contribution allowance toward qualified out-of-pocket health expenses like insurance premiums, medication, and preventative care.
+Typically, employees can use their defined contribution allowance toward qualified out-of-pocket expenses like insurance premiums, medication, and preventative care.
+But, this depends on the type of defined contribution plan the employer offers.

 How defined contribution health plans work

 Defined contribution health plans offer an alternative to "defined benefit" group health insurance.
-Just as employers have moved away from defined retirement benefits like pensions and toward defined contribution retirement plans such as 401(k)s, many are applying this model to their health benefits programs.
+Just as employers moved away from defined retirement benefits like pensions toward defined contribution retirement plans such as 401(k)s, many are applying this plan formula to their health benefits programs.

-• Step 1: The employer offers each employee a fixed monthly dollar amount to spend on qualified medical expenses.
-This might be a direct contribution to a savings account or an allowance the employer agrees to reimburse employees for after the expenses are incurred.
+- Step 1: The employer offers each employee a fixed monthly dollar amount to spend on qualified medical expenses.
+This might be a direct contribution to a savings account or an allowance the employer agrees to reimburse employees for after the employee incurs an expense.

-Defined contribution health plans by themselves are not health insurance plans.
-Defined contribution plans give the employer control of employee benefits while still giving employees a choice.
+Defined contribution health plans by themselves aren’t health insurance plans.
+They give the employer control of employee benefits while still giving employees a choice.

 Do defined contribution plans work for ALEs?

-If you're an applicable large employer (ALE) with 50 or more full-time equivalent employees (FTEs), you're required by the Affordable Care Act's (ACA) employer mandate to provide health insurance to all of your full-time workers who work more than 30 hours per week.
+If you're an applicable large employer (ALE) with 50 or more full-time equivalent employees (FTEs), the Affordable Care Act's (ACA) employer mandate requires you to provide health insurance to at least 95% of your full-time workers who work more than 30 hours per week and their dependents.
+This coverage must meet minimum essential coverage (MEC) and minimum value standards.

 You can meet the mandate's requirements if you offer an individual coverage HRA (ICHRA).
-An ICHRA requires employees to purchase individual insurance policies that meet minimum essential coverage (MEC), allowing your organization to satisfy the law.
+An ICHRA requires employees to purchase individual insurance policies that meet MEC, allowing your organization to satisfy the law.

 See the individual coverage HRA (ICHRA) in action with our free demo video